 Paragraph 28 of the text adopted today reflects this proposal, as it “suggests taking advantage of this resolution to provide input to the ECB on secondary objectives”.

-The section continues by strengthening the EP’s accountability over the ECB, and calling on the Bank to “devote a specific chapter in its annual report to explaining how it has interpreted and acted upon its secondary objectives and to presenting the effects of its monetary policy on the EU’s general economic policies” (paragraph 31).
+The section continues by strengthening the EP’s accountability over the ECB, and calling on the bank to “devote a specific chapter in its annual report to explaining how it has interpreted and acted upon its secondary objectives and to presenting the effects of its monetary policy on the EU’s general economic policies” (paragraph 31).

 Conservatives fail to acknowledge fossilflation

-As in previous years, the resolution also shows there is a general consensus within the EU Parliament on the importance of greening monetary policy to prepare for the challenges the environmental breakdown will pose for the ECB to maintain price stability.
+As in previous years, the resolution also shows that there is a general consensus within the European Parliament on the importance of greening monetary policy to prepare for the challenges the environmental breakdown will pose for the ECB to maintain price stability.
 In a dedicated section, the resolution welcomes the progress made by the ECB on its climate action plan.

 Failure to state the obvious is awkward when the ECB itself has repeatedly acknowledged it.
-Isabel Schnabel for instance was clear in stating that “[fossilflation] is to blame for much of the recent strong increase in euro area inflation” while Fabio Panetta confirmed that “appropriate public policies that compress the demand for fossil fuels and stimulate the production of cheaper renewable energy sources can help to contain inflationary pressures and may even help to reduce inflation”.
+Isabel Schnabel, for instance, was clear in stating that “[fossilflation] is to blame for much of the recent strong increase in euro area inflation”, while Fabio Panetta confirmed that “appropriate public policies that compress the demand for fossil fuels and stimulate the production of cheaper renewable energy sources can help to contain inflationary pressures and may even help to reduce inflation”.

-When looking through the lenses of fossilflation, it becomes clear that green monetary policy is not a ‘nice to have’, but should become an absolutely necessary tool to drive a smooth green transition.
+When looking through the lenses of fossilflation, it becomes clear that green monetary policy is not merely a ‘nice to have’, but should become an absolutely necessary tool to drive a smooth green transition.
 Positive Money Europe will thus continue to work to ensure policymakers in Europe understand the need to align macroeconomic policy with sustainability and the fight against climate change.